rempstrom/Synchronoss-Parser/README.md

 `build_exe.py` invokes PyInstaller on `scripts/toolbox_gui.spec` (and
 `collect_media_gui.spec` if present).
-PyInstaller places the resulting executables in `dist/`.
+PyInstaller places the resulting executables in `dist/` and bundles Python and all required libraries, so recipients don't need Python installed.
 On Windows, run them by double-clicking or from a Command Prompt:

 ```bash
 dist\\toolbox_gui.exe
 dist\\collect_media_gui.exe
 ```

+### Verifying the build

+Run the generated `.exe` on a clean Windows machine without Python installed to confirm the bundled interpreter works.
+Copy the file from `dist/` to the test system and launch it; the application should open normally without additional dependencies.

 ## Testing